sabotrax/Morgoth/README.md

 ### What it is

-Morgoth is a Discord bot that can be a helper and general source of fun.
+Morgoth is an information-storing Discord bot and general source of fun.

 Features:

-* Remember and recall factoids.
+* Remember and recall factoids (which are just keyword/text combos).
+* Search, show latest and display random keywords.
+* Create aliases and hashtags.
 * User management.
-* Download database on the fly.
 * Greeting new users with configurable in-bot messages.
+* Download the bot's database on the fly.
 * Rolling dice.

+Examples:

+~define "Dwarf Fortress" If you like great games and ASCII chars, then this is it.

+~define --alias DF "Dwarf Fortress"

+~define df #games

+~whatis df
+DF (Dwarf Fortress)
+If you like great games and ASCII chars, then this is it.
+(1)
+#games (2)

+~whatis #games
+Dwarf Fortress

+~undefine df 2

+~define df #greatgames

 ### Documentation

 Overview:

 The bot's primary job is to store and display factoids.
 A factoid is made up of a keyword and some text.
 Everybody on the Discord server can execute non-writing bot commands, like asking the bot about stuff.
 Only users known to the bot can execute writing commands, like adding new stuff or creating aliases.
 Users known as bot masters can elevate others.

 Commands: